 Such a link between income and privacy choices implies that online firms with knowledge about privacy choices would be tempted to offer higher prices to consumers that select stricter privacy levels.
 This form of price discrimination may be undesirable for several reasons.
-First, it may reduce consumer welfare, even holding privacy choices fixed.
+First, it may reduce consumer welfare (in that paying a higher price without benefiting from output or quality improvements necessarily reduces welfare), even holding privacy choices fixed.
 Second, it could lead to an inefficiently low uptake of the strictest privacy choices.
-Consumers may anticipate that selecting strict privacy levels adversely affects the prices they receive down-the-line.
-For these reasons, we suggest that regulator prohibit web services from attempting to infer web users' privacy choices in the data intermediation regime.
+Consumers may anticipate that selecting strict privacy levels adversely affects the prices they receive down the line.
+For these reasons, we suggest that the regulator prohibit web services from attempting to infer web users' privacy choices in the data intermediation regime.

-B. Monopolization of the intermediary market
+B. Monopolization of the Intermediary Market

 Data intermediaries could themselves become large digital platforms that exercise market power in ways that affect other market players.
-A monopolist intermediary will hold a better bargaining position with large digital platforms than a small intermediary in a competitive market.
+A monopolist intermediary would hold a better bargaining position with large digital platforms than a small intermediary in a competitive market.
 Therefore, the monopolist intermediary may be better able to extract surplus from platforms on behalf of its users.
 This is, however, not likely to deliver the best outcomes for users.
-A fiduciary duty to enrollees will be much harder to enforce if users have little choice of data intermediary, and if the regulator has little visibility of alternatives.
+A fiduciary duty to enrollees would be much harder to enforce if users have little choice of data intermediary and if the regulator has little visibility of alternatives.
 Furthermore, a monopolist intermediary may be inefficient, have high costs, and generally provide a low rate of compensation to consumers.
 (A loss ratio rule will limit this problem.)
-A monopolist will also have poor incentives to engage in sophisticated analytics which enable it to provide effective targeted advertising, and this will in turn be bad for both advertisers and users.
-In general, all these markets will perform better if there is robust competition between intermediaries.
+A monopolist would also have poor incentives to engage in sophisticated analytics that enable it to provide effective targeted advertising, and this would in turn be bad for both advertisers and users.
+In general, all these markets would perform better if there were robust competition between intermediaries.